This is Article No 3 in the ‘Buddhism’ series.

 A Lost Root of the Mandala Wisdom

-This understandable loss of detail in the course of the four hundred year period between the Buddha’s passing and the creation of the written record that we now have in the language of Pali (Pali was unfortunately also not the Buddha’s own language), means that we have to do a fair amount of intellectual archeology to piece together the fragments of this aspect of the Buddha’s teachings into a meaningful whole – and is coherent in the light of the later Five Wisdoms framework and the associations with the lokas, or ‘Realms’, which we are shown in the Bardo Thodol (Tibetan Book of the Dead).
-Many records from the Indian Mahayana, which might have held more of this knowledge, were lost in the vast book burnings that destroyed the Buddhist libraries after the Moslem invasions.
+This understandable loss of detail in the course of the four hundred year period between the Buddha’s passing and the creation of the written record that we now have in the language of Pali (Pali was unfortunately also not the Buddha’s own language), means that we have to do a fair amount of intellectual archeology to piece together the fragments of this aspect of the Buddha’s teachings into a meaningful whole.
+The skandhas teaching only becomes coherent in the light of the later Five Wisdoms framework and the associations with the lokas, or ‘Realms’, which we are shown in the Bardo Thodol (Tibetan Book of the Dead).
+Most of written records from the Indian Mahayana, which might have held more of this knowledge, were lost in the vast book burnings that destroyed the Buddhist libraries after the Moslem invasions.
 Luckily, enough of the Indian Mahayana Buddhist contribution to the mandala wisdom has been retained in the Tibetan tradition, and in other Buddhist traditions, for us to discern its essential elements.

 The Universal Mandala